Chapter 27: The President’s Domestic Powers

 President Trump declared a national emergency at the U.S. border with Mexico as a way to divert funds to support building a wall between the two countries, which Congress did not approve.
 Congress passed a joint resolution denouncing the move, but Trump vetoed it.
 Several lawsuits followed, but ultimately a 5-4 Supreme Court majority refused to stop the president.
 (17) This case highlights the importance of the president’s emergency powers.

 When a president declares an emergency, the National Emergencies Act of 1976 and other statutory provisions open up all sorts of new presidential powers.
 The Brennan Center for Justice catalogued 136 emergency powers available to a president, fully ninety-six of which “require nothing more than [the president’s] signature on the emergency declaration” to go into effect.
 (18) And the powers available to a president in an emergency are breathtaking.
 For instance, the president can “shut down many kinds of electronic communications inside the United States or freeze American’s bank accounts.”
 Emergency declarations under the statute are supposed to last less than one year, but emergency declarations are often renewed “for years on end.”
 Even beyond the National Emergencies Act, “other laws permit the executive branch to take extraordinary action under specified conditions, such as war and domestic upheaval, regardless of whether a national emergency has been declared.”
 (19) Presidents declare national emergencies with a disturbing frequency—dozens of times since the National Emergencies Act was passed.
-President Trump declared a national emergency at the southern border in order to commandeer funds he wanted to build a wall between the U.S. and Mexico.

-Many Americans incorrectly think that that Posse Comitatus Act of 1878 means that the U.S. military cannot undertake domestic policing functions.
+Many Americans incorrectly think that the Posse Comitatus Act of 1878 means that the U.S. military cannot undertake domestic policing functions.
 In fact, the law merely requires that Congress authorize such military use, which it did in the 1807 Insurrection Act.
 The Insurrection Act was used by President Eisenhower in 1957 to send federal troops to desegregate Little Rock High School and by President George H. W. Bush in 1992 to send the military in to quell the Los Angeles riots that erupted after Los Angeles police officers were acquitted for beating Rodney King.
 The Insurrection Act is impressive in its scope.
 Elizabeth Goitein describes it this way:

 “As amended over the years, [the 1807 Insurrection Act] allows the president to deploy troops upon the request of a state’s governor or legislature to help put down an insurrection within that state.
 It also allows the president to deploy troops unilaterally, either because he determines that rebellious activity has made it ‘impracticable’ to enforce federal law through regular means, or because he deems it necessary to suppress ‘insurrection, domestic violence, unlawful combination, or conspiracy’ (terms not defined in the statute) that hinders the rights of a class of people or ‘impedes the course of justice.’”
 (20)